Popati Hiranandani

-Popati Hiranandani (17 September 1924 - 16 December 2005) was an Indian writer who authored more than sixty books in Sindhi language during her life.
-She was an essayist, fiction writer, poetess, educationist, feminist and social activist.
+Popati Hiranandani (17 September 1924 – 16 December 2005) was an Indian writer who authored more than sixty books in Sindhi language during her life.
+She was an essayist, fiction writer, poet, educationist, feminist and social activist.
 She made significant contributions to Sindhi literature before and after the partition of India.
 She won several awards including the Sahitya Akademi Award (1982), Woman of the Year Award (1988), and the Gaurav Puraskar (1990) among others.